adfernandes/covid19/exponential.md

 The curves show the best-fit [exponential growth model](https://youtu.be/Kas0tIxDvrg) which estimates both how quickly we expect to see new occurrences, under the hopefully-incorrect assumption that we are _nowhere near_ the end of the pandemic.
 The [exponential growth model](https://youtu.be/Kas0tIxDvrg) is more appropriate when we have **<ins>dis</ins>continued physical distancing** since, under that scenario, transmission of *SARS-CoV-2*{:.sc} is considerably more rapid and can theoretically infect _everybody_, in an "infinite population" sense.

-Notice that <ins>dis</ins>continued physical distancing gives **much more pessimistic** infection counts than the alternate, more optimistic [logistic growth]({% link logistic.md %}) scenario!
+Notice that <ins>dis</ins>continued physical distancing gives **much more pessimistic** population counts than the alternate, more optimistic [logistic growth]({% link logistic.md %}) scenario!

 ## How do I interpret the plots?

 We draw a **solid** line throught the most recent (rightmost) data points.
 In most cases, the straight line fits those points very well.
 That straight line represents "pure" exponential growth in the number of *COVID-19*{:.sc} cases.
 If you project that straight line one or two weeks into the future the numbers that get predicted can be startlingly large.

 Now it **is true** that in some cases, for example Italy, where the long-term trend shows more of a curve than a straight line.
-That shows that the infection rate is decreasing, which is a ~~good~~ great thing.
+That shows that the rate of disease spread is decreasing, which is a ~~good~~ great thing.
 A [more complex model][logistic.md] would have you draw a curve through the points and continue on up.
-But note that regardless of whether the future trend is a straight line or if the line flattens out, exponential growth guarantees that a great many more infections are, to some extent, inevetable.
+But note that regardless of whether the future trend is a straight line or if the line flattens out, exponential growth guarantees that a great many more infections and disease cases are, to some extent, inevetable.

 ## Further Background